No experience is required to be a choreographer. Dancers from all styles and experience are encouraged to audition!

 Have a buddy who also loves making money moves?
 You are welcome and encouraged to co-choreograph!

-Auditioning choreographers will be asked to demonstrate about 30 seconds of choreography of their proposed piece and explain any vision, music, and costumes the choreographer plans on incorporating into their piece.
-Choreographers are chosen through a blind vote by all present auditioning choreographers and Executive Board members.
+Interested choreographers must fill out a form and submit a video of 30 seconds or four 8-counts of their choreography.
+We will ask you to explain your vision, including music and costumes you plan on incorporating into your piece.
+Choreographers are chosen through a blind vote by all auditioning choreographers and Executive Board members.

 Please note: plagiarism of choreography is unacceptable and will result in the piece being cut from consideration.
 Choreographers may not audition more than one piece.